 When the crystals are formed, pull the sticks out of the water and let dry.

-Observe the crystals with a magnifying glass and fill in your science worksheet with the results.
+Observe the crystals with a magnifying glass and have students write their results in a science notebook.

 The Science Behind the Salt Crystal Rainbow Science for Kids